-- Now have a seat at a table, and go to your zen place because this next step takes 4 or 5 minutes.
-Use your hands to break the soy curls into smaller pieces.
+- Use your hands to break up the soy curls into smaller pieces.
 Try to get them somewhat similar in size so they cook evenly.
 No need for perfection, though.

 - On a large, parchment-lined baking sheet, spread the vegan bacon bits in a single layer.
 Give them plenty of space, using two smaller baking trays if necessary.

 - Bake in a 350 degree oven for 18 to 24 minutes or until as crispy as you like.

 At 17 minutes they'll still be a bit chewy, which you might want depending on how you plan to use the bacon bits.
 If you want super crisp and crunchy bits, return the pan to the oven and check the texture every 2 to 3 minutes.

 Another way to achieve crispier bits is to reduce the coconut milk to 1 or 2 tablespoons, or simply omit it.

 Keep an eye on the bacon bits in the last few minutes due to oven variance and so they don't burn, which can happen quickly!

 For me it usually takes 18 minutes to reach a chewy stage and about 24 for crispy bits, but keep in mind, the size of the pieces makes a big difference.

 And that's it!
 You just made your own healthy vegan bacon bits.

 Cool completely before storing in an airtight container in the refrigerator.
 I feel comfortable keeping them for 1 week, though I'm sure they'd be fine longer since they contain almost no moisture.

-They also freeze well.
-From the freezer, just move them back to the fridge, then use as desired.
+Vegan bacon bits also freeze well.
+From the freezer, just move them back to the fridge, and use as desired.